wp-plugins/postman-smtp/readme.txt

 = Operation Timed out =

+* Your host may have poor connectivity to the mail server.
+Try doubling the Read Timeout.
 * Your host may have installed a firewall (DROP packets) between you and the server.
 Ask them to open the ports.
 * Your may have tried to (incorrectly) use TLS over port 465.
 Check your encryption and port settings.